Best Electron Boilerplates for Desktop Apps in 2026

 Long-running, production-proven React + Electron boilerplate.
 Recently migrated to Vite from Webpack.
 React Router, TypeScript, Jest + React Testing Library, ESLint, electron-updater for automatic updates, and GitHub Actions releases.

-Choose if: React is your UI of choice and you want a mature, community-maintained boilerplate.
+Choose if: React is your UI of choice and you want a mature, community-maintained boilerplate with an extensive commit history.

 Electron Forge — Best Official Toolchain